-1. The President is the head of State and the executive branch and is elected in general election for a 5-year term.
+1. The President is the head of State and the executive branch and is elected in general election for a 7-year term.
 The presidential candidate must be a citizen of the Republic of Kazakhstan.
 All former Presidents of the Republic of Kazakhstan, except abdicated presidents, hold the title of an ex-President of the Republic of Kazakhstan.

 - 2. Apart from the Parliament and Supreme Court, the President appoints all principal authorities, including the Government. - 3.
 The President ensures coordination of all branches of power and accountability of authorities to the people of the country, signs laws and international treaties, and approves government programs and roadmaps. - 4.
-The First President of the Republic of Kazakhstan enjoys a special status, so-called "Yelbassy Nursultan Nazarbayev", that entitles him to: - appeal to the people and government authorities/officers of Kazakhstan with regard to the most important issues of the national building initiative, domestic and foreign policies, and national security that are subject to compulsory consideration by appropriate government authorities and officers; and - address the Parliament and Houses of the Parliament of the Republic of Kazakhstan and the Government of the Republic of Kazakhstan when discussing the most urgent national issues; and be a member of the Constitutional Council of the Republic of Kazakhstan. - 5.
 The Parliament is the supreme legislative and representative body of the country.
 The Parliament adopts laws that have the supreme legal force, approves the State budget and controls the Government.
 The Parliament has two chambers, the Senate and Majilis.
 Deputies of the Majilis are elected by general direct election for 5 years by party lists presented by political parties or from independent candidates who must be citizens of the Republic of Kazakhstan.
 9 deputies of the Majilis are elected by the Assembly of the People of Kazakhstan.